 I was connected with the CEO of the Plato Group on LinkedIn and send him a message that I was interested to talk.
 He connected me to the purchasing manager for a job interview.

 What are your tasks and responsibilities?

-Since September 2017 I work as a Category Manager for Clipper, supplier of promotional products in Europe.
+Since September 2017, I work as a Category Manager for Clipper Interall, supplier of promotional products in Europe.
 As a category manager I am responsible for multiple categories.
 My job is to introduce new products to the assortment.
-I will actively manage the introduction of new products to support company sales, margins and return on investment goals.
+I actively manage the introduction of new products to support company sales, margins and return on investment goals.
 So basically my task is to develop and manage category level plans that align with the company’s strategic direction.